gcpinckert/rb130_139/study_guide/practice_questions.md

 1. What is Minitest?
 How do we get access to it?
 2. What are the different styles of Minitest?
 3. What is RSpec?
 How does it differ from Minitest?
 4. What is a test suite?
 What is a test?
-What are assertions?
+5. What are assertions?
+How do they work?
-5. Give some examples of common assertions and how they are used.
+6. Give some examples of common assertions and how they are used.
-6. What is the SEAT approach?
+7. What is the SEAT approach?
-7. What is code coverage and how is it used?
+8. What is code coverage and how is it used?
 What tools can you use to gauge code coverage for yourself?

 ## Core Ruby Tools